Anik-Patel/Virus_Simulation/README.md

 Chance|Of what happening
 ------|-----------------
+10%+|Becoming immune
-80%+|Becoming immune.
-Goes up depending if it is near other healthy dots 1%|Getting infected if near other infected dots 1%<|Dying when infected
+10%|Getting infected if near other infected dots 1%<|Dying when infected